Polish Brazilians: Immigration

 In 1878, the colonies Murici, Zacarias, Inspetor Carvalho and Coronel Accioly were created.
 Also in 1878, 28 Polish immigrant families settled in Colônia Moema, in the municipality of Ponta Grossa.
 Soon after, more families arrived in the municipality, creating new colonies: Taquari, Guaraúna, Rio Verde and Itaiacoca.

 In 1907, a school was founded in Ponta Grossa that catered to the needs of Polish children, in a space attached to the Sant'Ana Chapel and directed by the Servas do Espírito Santo sisters.
 In 1908 the school had more than 50 Polish students.
 The school closed in 1933.
 In 1937 Paraná had 167 Polish ethnic schools.
 The first school run by a Polish immigrant in Paraná was opened in October 1876 by Jerônimo Durski in the Orleans colony, in Curitiba.

 In 1934, the Maritime and Colonial League (Liga Morska i Kolonialna, LMiK) founded the Morska Wola agricultural colony, in the municipality of Cândido de Abreu.
 In 1939 the colony had 195 families, approximately 700 people, most of them Polish.

 1886 is considered the starting point of Polish immigration in the state of Rio Grande do Sul.
 A group of 300 immigrants, unable to adapt to the climate of the state of Bahia, where they first headed, migrated to the north of Porto Alegre and founded the Santa Teresa and Santa Bárbara colonies.
 In 1888, they were demarcated from the lots of the Mariana Pimentel Colony, which received the first waves of Polish immigrants the following year.
 In 1890 a group of Polish immigrants arrived in Porto Alegre who headed for the town of São Feliciano, the current municipality of Dom Feliciano.
-Most were from Kongresówska (the part of Poland occupied by Russia).
+Most were from Kongresówka (the part of Poland occupied by Russia).
 The immigrants received lots and started making houses, planting crops and raising animals.
 They were very religious, and the first things they built were chapels.